The Estate at Scotney Castle

 780 acres to explore

-Dogs are welcome on our estate but we would ask you to keep them on a lead for the safety of the sheep and cattle that graze here.
+We welcome dogs on the estate but we ask you to keep them on a lead for the safety of the sheep and cattle that graze here.
 There are drinking bowls in the visitor courtyard and by the walkers toilet block, which are open all year round.
 Dog bins are also located in the visitor courtyard by the toilets.

 Perfect for picnics

-There is nothing quite like a picnic with the family on a hot summers day and you are welcome to picnic anywhere on the estate.
+There's nothing quite like a picnic with friends or family on a hot summer's day and you're welcome to picnic anywhere on the estate.
 Rubbish bins are located back at visitor reception should you need them.